 October 26, 2024–February 2, 2025

-Southern/Modern is generously presented by Wells Fargo.
-Lead grant support for the exhibition is provided by the Henry Luce Foundation with additional funding from the Terra Foundation for American Art, the Andrew Wyeth Foundation, the National Endowment for the Arts, and the Betsy and Alfred Brand Fund at The Mint Museum.
+Southern/Modern is generously presented in Charlotte by Wells Fargo and the Dowd Foundation.
+Major support for the tour and exhibition catalogue are provided by the Henry Luce Foundation, the Terra Foundation for American Art, the Wyeth Foundation for American Art, the National Endowment for the Arts, and the Betsy and Alfred Brand Fund at The Mint Museum.
+Individual sponsorship is kindly provided by Julie Boldt and Dhruv Yadav, Lucy and Hooper Hardison, Posey and Mark Mealy, and Rocky and Curtis Trenkelbach.
+The Mint Museum is supported, in part, by the City of Charlotte and the North Carolina Arts Council.

 The accompanying catalogue is the first to survey progressive art created in the American South during the first half of the 20th century.
 Featuring 12 essays, this lavishly illustrated volume includes all the works from the exhibition and assess a broader body of contextual pieces to offer a fascinating multi pronged look at modernism’s thriving presence in the South– something, until now, largely overlooked in histories of American art.